Callum Highway: Whitney Dean

-Producers established a relationship for Callum when they paired him with Whitney Dean, who is Lee's former wife.
+Producers established a relationship for Callum when they paired him with Whitney Carter, who is Lee's ex-wife.
 Brown (Radio Times) said that Callum "anxiously prepares" for his date with Whitney.
 Rory O'Connor from the Daily Express said that Callum "gives Whitney a shock" when she thinks Callum is proposing marriage.
 Lindsay (Metro) reported that following the date, Callum continues to show his feelings for Whitney and starts "to win her round with his likeable personality."
 Clay said that although Callum is not Whitney's typical boyfriend, his effort and charm would impress her.
 He felt that his characteristics were more appealing to Whitney than his appearance.
 He added that the shared love between Callum and Whitney makes them a nice couple.
 Clay liked Callum and Whitney's relationship and looked forward to seeing it develop.
 When Callum arranges a second date, a romantic meal on the roof of The Queen Vic, Clay said, "It's that kind of thing that you fall in love with."
 He told Laura-Jayne Tyler of Inside Soap that his relationship with Whitney and the romantic meal helped alter the audience's opinion of Callum as it showed he is a "hopeless romantic".
 Tyler found Callum's location for the date amusing because in a recent storyline, Whitney's friend, Abi Branning (Lorna Fitzgerald), died after a fall from there.
 She described his actions as "thoughtful", but commented, "And they say romance is dead!"
 A journalist from Soaplife pointed out that Callum makes Whitney smile, which they said is not easy considering Whitney's relationship history.
 Callum Crumlish of the Daily Express described Callum and Whitney's relationship as "unlikely".